ertlmoritz/ertlmoritz/README.md

 ## 👋 About Me

-Hi, I’m **Moritz Ertl** — a Master’s student in Mechanical Engineering (M.Sc.) at the Technical University of Munich with a strong interest in **artificial intelligence, computer vision, and engineering applications**.
+Hi, I’m **Moritz Ertl** — a Master’s student in Mechanical Engineering (M.Sc.) at the Technical University of Munich with a strong interest in **artificial intelligence, computer vision, and medical technology**.

 🔹 I enjoy combining my engineering background with **data-driven approaches** to solve complex technical challenges.
 🔹 Experienced in **Python, MATLAB, Git, and Linux**, as well as embedded hardware such as **Raspberry Pi, Arduino, and Edge TPU**.